 7. Caramel Toffee Mocha

-This year’s newest addition to Starbucks’ holiday menu is the Toasted White Chocolate Mocha, which (womp, womp) isn’t vegan.
+Toasted White Chocolate Mocha, a seasonal addition to Starbucks’ holiday menu is (womp, womp) not vegan.
 But don’t let dairy-drinkers have all the chocolaty, toasty fun this winter—a Café Mocha with toffee nut syrup and a touch of caramel syrup will do the trick.

 8. Candy Cane Crème Frappuccino